Interacting dark energy model in the brane scenario: A Dynamical System Analysis: Phase space analysis of autonomous system ( ) for various choices of interaction and potential:

 $(3)~\omega_{m} =2:$\\ $(a)~\mu <-\sqrt{6},~~\mbox{and}~~ \gamma \leq \frac{1}{2} \left(-2 \mu -2 \sqrt{6}\right)$\\ $(b)~ -\sqrt{6}\leq \mu <0,~~\mbox{and}~~ \gamma \leq \frac{6-\mu ^2}{\mu }$\\ $(c)~0<\mu \leq \sqrt{6},~~\mbox{and}~~ \gamma \geq \frac{6-\mu ^2}{\mu }$\\ $(d)~\mu >\sqrt{6},~~\mbox{and}~~ \gamma \geq \frac{1}{2} \left(2 \sqrt{6}-2 \mu \right).$\\

-The matter- scalar field scaling solution B11 is always accelerating in the phase space since the conditions for acceleration are also the conditions of existence.
-The point B11 in the phase space is unstable (saddle) in nature.\\
+The matter- scalar field scaling solution B11 is always accelerating in the phase space since the conditions of acceleration are also the conditions for existence.
+The point B11 in the phase space is unstable (saddle) in nature.